1969 24 Hours of Le Mans

 The 1969 24 Hours of Le Mans was a motor race staged at the Circuit de la Sarthe, Le Mans, France on 14 and 15 June 1969.
 It was the 37th Grand Prix of Endurance and was the eighth round of the 1969 International Championship for Makes.
 The race was open to Group 6 Prototype Sports Cars, Group 4 Sports Cars and Group 3 Grand Touring Cars.

-Porsche surprisingly had produced no less than 25 mighty Porsche 917 as Gr.
-4 sports cars which were eligible to race with 4.5-litre 12-cylinder engines.
-As Porsche also had sorted out the 3-litre 8-cylinder Porsche 908, won 5 heats in a row, and already had wrapped up the International Championship for Makes, they were strong favourites to achieve their first outright Le Mans win.
-The 917 was offered to privateers, and John Woolfe acquired one just before the race.